 Cozy Ranch Green Beans Potatoes

-Featured in: Fresh and Vibrant Salads That Satisfy and Nourish
+Category: Fresh and Vibrant Salads That Satisfy and Nourish

 Turn simple veggies into a flavorful dish with this green beans and potatoes recipe.
 Fresh green beans and baby potatoes cook in a rich herb-packed broth that brings savory ranch flavors to life.
 Add cannellini beans for some protein, while Dijon mustard and apple cider vinegar brighten it all up.
 A pinch of baking soda ensures the veggies stay soft and perfect as they simmer together in one pot.
 This hearty one-pot dish is both comforting and nutritious!